Vendors have long pushed identity management systems as a way of improving fine-grained control over systems access,...

 "Manual provisioning [of user IDs and passwords] is inherently prone to error," says André Laubscher, IT facilities manager with Elders.
 "There are disparate sources of identity information and weaknesses with user ID standards.
 Being a financial services organisation, we get audited fairly frequently.
 Elders required a significant improvement in auditing capabilities and compliance reporting; the implementation of TIM offered significant benefits."

 Elders, which worked with security specialist firm Senetas on the ID management rollout, has already reached the first of six major milestones: centralised password management.
-Later in the project, Laubscher's team will be looking at steps including a business analysis of roles and access policies; use of TIM as an
+Later in the project, Laubscher's team will be looking at steps including a business analysis of roles and access policies; use of TIM as an automatic identity provisioning tool; extrapolating this upwards to role-based provisioning; integration with custom applications; and, finally, extension of these capabilities to new applications.

 Identity management was a major theme at this week's Tivoli Nation conference in Melbourne, where a number of companies shared their experiences integrating what is seen as a key capability in the fight to lock down enterprise network architectures.
 IBM has been at the front line in the battle, with around a dozen acquisitions last year alone.